s-s-shriram/IMAGE_CLASSIFICATION_USING_CNN---Convolutional-Neural-Network/README.md

 ## 📈 Results

-The model achieves high accuracy in classifying the three animal classes with minimal training time due to transfer learning.
+The model achieves high accuracy in classifying the classes with minimal training time due to transfer learning.

 ## 🤝 Contributing